sickOscar/povery-cli/README.md

 ### Project Structure

-Povery is an opinionated framework.
+[Povery](https://github.com/sickOscar/povery) is an opinionated framework to build things on AWS lambda with Typescript.

 As such, it needs a defined structure to work properly.
 The structure is as follows:

 ```
 /<project_root>